-Banks, Patricia A. Race, Ethnicity, and Consumption: A Sociological View.
-Under Contract Routledge.
+Banks, Patricia A. Forthcoming.
+Race, Ethnicity, and Consumption: A Sociological View.
+New York.
+Routledge.

 Banks, Patricia A. 2010.
 Represent: Art and Identity Among the Black Upper-Middle Class.
 New York: Routledge.